BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 Metrics
 ^^^^^^^

-Metrics defines the list of metric criterias that we want to use to evaluate our *GNN* model.
-This metrics will be plotted during the training and validation phase.
+Metrics define the list of metric criteria that we want to use to evaluate our *GNN* model.
+These metrics will be plotted during the training and validation phase.

 .. code-block:: yaml